Zireael07/awesome-tabletop-rpgs/readme.md

 - [The Window](http://www.mimgames.com/window/rules/) - awesome minimalist reverse step die system
 - [x6](https://www.x6system.net/download/x6core2.pdf) - d6 based system (CC)

+### Free games

+These games have unclear licensing, no licensing specified, or custom licenses.

+- [Dark Coast](http://hjemmesider.diku.dk/~torbenm/DarkCoast/Dark.pdf) - an awesome small system by the author of Troll, a dice probability calculator
+- [Quasar](http://www.conroyhome.net/alan/quasar/index.html) - a hard sci-fi system that tries to avoid violence, relies on a lot of tables.
+"You may copy them as much as you desire so long as they are not modified.
+You may base any game products, whether for profit or not, on the Quasar game without any royalties, licenses, or other payments."
+- [Planar Gaming System](http://sirjoeli.freeservers.com/index.html) - an awesome roll and keep system, no license specified
+- [Star Squad](https://drive.google.com/drive/folders/1-d25Rw3-ZwR72waxUat-CS6tQNvbVtiL) - awesome looking freebie worth looking at, no license specified

 ### Retroclones

 - [Basic Fantasy](https://www.basicfantasy.org/) - an D&D retroclone available for free